lime-n/Python-Project/README.md

 These folders contain scripts coded in the Python-programming language.
 These are web-scraping techniques that involved the following skills:
 - Understanding of Scrapy networking for Requests
 - Combining BeautifulSoup and JSON to parse web-page data within Scrapy for complex websites
-- Practice and use of ItemLoaders, cb_kwargs
+- Practice and use of ItemLoaders, cb_kwargs, meta, Pipelines, Settings and Items.
-- The implementation of Scrapy Playwright for Javascript loading pages
+- The implementation of Scrapy Playwright for Javascript loading pages; i.e. filling forms on a page, clicking buttons.
-- The implementation of Scrapy Splash for Javascript loading pages
+- The implementation of Scrapy Splash for Javascript loading pages; i.e. filling forms on a page, clicking buttons.
-- Interacting with the JSON data from a webpage
+- Interacting with the JSON data from a webpage (Networks tab)
 - An automator in selenium with multithreading to auto-click and auto-fill aspects of a page.

 I have built a scraper to optimally parse Instagram with SplashRequest/Scrapy.Request for optimum parsing speeds.